NVC Checklist, Financial and Supporting Documentation- Spouse Visa

 NVCCoverLetter (PDF format)

-Click here to go to our IR-1 CR-1 Spouse Visa NVC Phase Webpage.
+Go to our IR-1 CR-1 Spouse Visa NVC Phase Webpage for more information.
 Here you find detailed information specifically on items to submit with your NVC cover letter, In addition, the webpage explains the affidavit of support, financial documents and supporting documents.